awsdocs/aws-elemental-medialive-user-guide/doc_source/setup-user-step-2.md

 **To identify categories of users**

-1. Refer to the sections in [Step 1: Identify Requirements for Permissions for Users](setup-user-step-1.md), and decide whether all of your users should have the same permissions on all the services or whether some users should have one set of permissions while other users have another set\.
+1. Refer to the sections in [Step 1: Identify requirements for permissions for users](setup-user-step-1.md), and decide whether all of your users should have the same permissions on all the services or whether some users should have one set of permissions while other users have another set\.

 1. Group these different categories into, giving each category a name\.